Compute

 Python

-This section describes how to access a Kafka premium instance using a Kafka client in Python on the Linux CentOS, including how to install the client, and produce and consume messages.
+This section takes Linux CentOS as an example to describe how to access a Kafka instance using a Kafka client in Python, including how to install the client, and produce and consume messages.

 Before getting started, ensure that you have collected the information listed in Collecting Connection Information.